derykmakgill/krawisz/about.md

 title: About
 ---

-I've worked in the past for [Bitcoin.com](https://bitcoin.com) and as the Director of Marketing at [Praxis.](https://discoverpraxis.com)
+I've worked in the past for [Bitcoin.com](https://bitcoin.com), [Glockstore,](https://glockstore) and as the Director of Marketing at [Praxis.](https://discoverpraxis.com)

+I studied Latin and Ancient Greek at the University of Michigan before leaving during my second year.

 ## How to subscribe